Seoul Metropolitan Subway: Fares and ticketing

 International travelers can also use a Metropolitan Pass (MPASS) which provides up to 20 trips per day during the prepaid duration of 1 day to 7 days.
 Depending on where you purchase the card, the service is limited to the Seoul metropolitan area or Jeju Island and does not work in taxis or certain convenience stores.

+Accidents and incidents

+On 2 May 2014, two subway trains collided along Seoul Subway Line 2 at Sangwangsimni station, injuring 170 people.

+On 23 March 2025, a Line 2 train derailed after colliding with a buffer while departing from a depot at Sindorim Station.
+No injuries were reported.